 4. STAGING AND CLASSIFICATION SYSTEMS

-In men and women, urethral carcinoma is classified according to the 8th edition of the TNM classification [7] (Table 4.1).
-It should be noted that there is a separate TNM staging system for prostatic UC [7].
-Of note, for cancers occurring in the urethral diverticulum, stage T2 is not applicable as urethral diverticula are lacking periurethral muscle [33].
+In males and females, urethral carcinoma is classified according to the 9th edition of the Tumour, Node, Metastasis (TNM) classification [7] (Table 4.1).
+There is a separate TNM staging system for prostatic UC [7].
+Of note, for cancers occurring in the urethral diverticulum, stage T2 is not applicable, as urethral diverticula are lacking periurethral muscle [32].

 | TX | Primary tumour cannot be assessed |